Patater/modern-cmake/chapters/features/small.md

 ## Interprocedural optimization

-[This](https://cmake.org/cmake/help/latest/variable/CMAKE_INTERPROCEDURAL_OPTIMIZATION.html) is available on very recent versions of CMake.
-You can turn this on with `CMAKE_INTERPROCEDURAL_OPTIMIZATION` (CMake 3.9+ only) or the `INTERPROCEDURAL_OPTIMIZATION` property on targets.
+«prop:tgt:INTERPROCEDURAL_OPTIMIZATION», best known as *link time optimization* and the `-flto` flag, is available on very recent versions of CMake.
+You can turn this on with «variable:CMAKE_INTERPROCEDURAL_OPTIMIZATION» (CMake 3.9+ only) or the «prop:tgt:INTERPROCEDURAL_OPTIMIZATION» property on targets.
 Support for GCC and Clang was added in CMake 3.8.
-In `cmake_minimum_required(VERSION 3.9)`, setting this to `ON` on a target is an error if the compiler doesn't support it.
-You can use [`check_ipo_supported()`](https://cmake.org/cmake/help/latest/module/CheckIPOSupported.html), from the built-in `CheckIPOSupported` module, to see if support is available before hand.
+If you set `cmake_minimum_required(VERSION 3.9)` or better (see «policy:CMP0069»), setting this to `ON` on a target is an error if the compiler doesn't support it.
+You can use check_ipo_supported(), from the built-in «module:CheckIPOSupported» module, to see if support is available before hand.
 An example of 3.9 style usage:

 ```cmake
 include(CheckIPOSupported)